Nadia Gooray, Progam Director

 Holly Zajur, Communications Manager

-Holly first began practicing yoga in high school and began to connect with the practice as it taught her more about her true self, but also how we are all a part of something else.
-Her relationship with the practice has changed a lot over the years and remains a constant evolution throughout the many phases of life.
+Holly is dedicated to sharing the benefits of yoga as it continues to teach her more about her true self and how we are all united a part of something else.
+Her relationship with the practice mirrors the constant evolution of the many phases of life.
 However, no matter where her physical asana is, her passion for the practice remains constant.
-Holly believes in the power of yoga, the way it changes lives, and the way it transforms the world around us.
 Every single day, PYR gives her hope as the studio mirrors her values and beliefs and turns them into reality.

 Stacy Abbott, Operations Manager